dapplo/Dapplo.HttpExtensions/README.md

 Some of the features:
 - Fluent API
-- Json support build in (install nuget package Dapplo.HttpExtensions.JsonSimple and call SimpleJsonSerializer.Register();)
-- OAuth 1 & 2
 - Progress support, for uploading and downloading
 - Typed access to Http content (e.g. GetAsAsync<Bitmap> )
 - Typed upload
+- Json support, in two variants
+··- [SimpleJson](https://github.com/facebook-csharp-sdk/simple-json) via nuget package Dapplo.HttpExtensions.JsonSimple and call SimpleJsonSerializer.RegisterGlobally() or set IHttpBehavior.JsonSerializer to new SimpleJsonSerializer();
+··- install nuget package Dapplo.HttpExtensions.JsonNet and call JsonNetJsonSerializer.RegisterGlobally(); or set IHttpBehavior.JsonSerializer to new JsonNetJsonSerializer();
+- OAuth 1 & 2 via nuget package Dapplo.HttpExtensions.OAuth, this is currently work in process but with some servers it should already be usable.

 Notes:

-1. [This project](https://github.com/facebook-csharp-sdk/simple-json), extended for improved functionality, is used for the Json parser in JsonSimple, as this is abstracted via a IJsonSerializer you could e.g. change this to Json.NET.
-2. This project uses async code, and tries to conform to the Task-bases Asynchronous Pattern (TAP).
+This project uses async code, and tries to conform to the Task-bases Asynchronous Pattern (TAP).
 Just so you know why sometimes the method name look odd...
 Meaning all async methods have names which end with Async and (where possible) accept a CancellationToken.
 This is the final parameter, as adviced here: https://blogs.msdn.microsoft.com/andrewarnottms/2014/03/19/recommended-patterns-for-cancellationtoken/

 API Changes, with every 0.x change the signatures have changed:
 In 0.2.x a HttpBehaviour object was added to prevent future signature changes as much as possible.
 In 0.3.x a lot of previous method were combined.
 (GetAsMemoryStream -> GetAsAsync<MemoryStream>, GetAsStringAsync -> GetAsAsync<string>)
 In 0.4.x the IHttpBehaviour was removed again, it's now passed via the CallContext.
 If you need to a specific behaviour for a call, than you will need to call MakeCurrent() on the behaviour before the call.
+In 0.5.x The configuration logic for the converters was changed In 0.6.x the Json and OAuth support were removed from the main package